-Just in: Ken Willers received the the 2017 NCEA Lead.
+Just in: Ken Willers has been honored with the 2017 Distinguished Principal Award and traveled to Washington, DC, October 11-13, 2017 to receive his award with visits to the White House and Capital Hill.
+Congrats!
+Ken also received the 2017 NCEA Lead.
 Learn.
 Proclaim.
 Award for Educational Excellence in Leadership.
 (Press release) Last year, Ken Willers received 2016 ISTE (International Society of Technology in Education) Administrator PLN Annual Award for Exemplary Leadership.

 Native San Franciscan, Ken Received his BA in Education and Philosophy and his Teaching Certification in 1984 from Don Bosco College in New Jersey.
 Ken received his Master of Divinity at the Jesuit School of Theology at the GTU in Berkeley in 1990.
 Ken returned to Catholic University in D.C and received his advanced graduate certificate in Catholic Educational Diocesan Leadership.